Desmond Tan (actor): Personal life

-He completed his national service in the 1st Commando Battalion (1 CDO BN) with the rank of Captain.
+Tan completed his national service in the 1st Commando Battalion with the rank of Captain.

-On 7 December 2021, Desmond married his university sweetheart at a ceremony held in France.
-On 4 October 2023, Desmond announced on social media that his wife was pregnant with a baby girl.
-They welcomed their baby daughter on 5 March 2024.

-On 3 April 2025, Desmond announced via Instagram that his wife is pregnant with their second child, a boy.
+On 7 December 2021, Tan married his university sweetheart at a ceremony held in France.
+On 4 October 2023, Desmond announced on social media that his wife was pregnant.
+Their daughter was born on 5 March 2024.
+On 3 April 2025, Tan announced via Instagram that his wife is pregnant with their second child, a boy.